Cebu F.C.: Stadium

-Cebu F.C. will play its home games at the Dynamic Herb Sports Complex in Talisay.
-The sports complex has a stadium with 500 seating capacity, two FIFA-standard football fields, and indoor arena that accommodates several sporting events like futsal, basketball, badminton, and volleyball.
+Cebu plays its home games at the Dynamic Herb Sports Complex in Talisay.
+The sports complex has a stadium with 550 seating capacity, two FIFA-standard football fields, and indoor arena that accommodates several sporting events like futsal, basketball, badminton, and volleyball.
+For the AFC Cup/AFC Champions League Two, Cebu has played its "home" games at the Rizal Memorial Stadium in Manila.

 Crest and colors

 Cebu's crest colors are red, white, grey and black and features a whale shark from Oslob, Cebu.